AlphaBake-TRI3D/gpu-comfyui-setup-scripts/README.md

+# Setup A100X8 GPU machines on Ubuntu 22.04
+Follow the script in install-multi-gpu

 # GPU ComfyUI Setup Scripts

 This repository contains setup scripts for deploying ComfyUI with GPU support on cloud virtual machines.